Skip to main content

 Red and Bois de Sioux Rivers

-For anglers fishing the Red and Bois de Sioux rivers (as well as all waters east of ND Highway 1), some daily and length limits differ from statewide regulations (see above).
+For anglers fishing the Red and Bois de Sioux rivers (as well as all waters east of ND Highway 1), some daily and length limits differ from statewide regulations.
 Also, due to the presence of zebra mussels, all water must be completely drained from (bait) containers, including bait buckets, upon leaving the Red River.
 This is in addition to the statewide aquatic nuisance species rules.

 Ice Fishing Regulations

 Ice fishing is defined as hook and line fishing that occurs while on the ice.
-See hook and line fishing section for waters open to hook and line fishing.
+Waters open to hook and line fishing.

 A maximum of four poles is legal for ice fishing.
 However, when fishing a water body where both open water and ice occur at the same time, an angler is allowed a maximum of four poles, of which no more than two poles can be used in open water.